bootandy/dust/README.md

 To install:
  * Download linux / mac binary from [Releases](https://github.com/bootandy/dust/releases)
  * unzip file: tar -xvf <file>
- * copy file to search path: sudo cp <file> /usr/local/bin/
+ * copy file to search path: sudo mv dust /usr/local/bin/

 Unlike du, dust is meant to give you an instant overview of which directories are using disk space without requiring sort or head.
 Dust does not count file system blocks; it uses file sizes instead.
 Dust will print a maximum of 1 'Did not have permissions message'.